anujdutt9/Android-Oreo-Development/README.md

-# Android O Java Development
+# Android Oreo Java Development

 ***This repository contains the basic project implementations for Android Oreo using Java and Android Studio.***